konflic/tasks/oop/excercises.md

 After a card is dealt, it is removed from the deck.
 There should be a *shuffle* method which rearranges Cards within Deck randomly (https://www.w3schools.com/python/ref_random_shuffle.asp)
 There should be a *cards_left* property that returns how many cards left within Deck.
-The Card class should have a suit [https://www.vecteezy.com/vector-art/600179-gambling-and-symbols-on-various-cards-heart-diamonds-club-and-spade](Heart, Diamond, Club, Spade) and a value (A,2,3,4,5,6,7,8,9,10,J,Q,K)
+The Card class should have a suit [(Heart, Diamond, Club, Spade)](https://www.vecteezy.com/vector-art/600179-gambling-and-symbols-on-various-cards-heart-diamonds-club-and-spade) and a value (A,2,3,4,5,6,7,8,9,10,J,Q,K)